 - Mentor/Protégé.
 The assistance to be provided by the Mentor must be tied to the Protégé’s SBA-approved business plan.
 In addition, the Mentor/Protégé Agreement must be approved by SBA before the firms can submit a joint venture offer on a procurement as a small business.

 - SBA Powers.
 The SBA is now authorized to “early graduate” a firm whose size exceeds size standard for three successive program years.
 Related to this, the SBA Inspector General is now authorized to request a formal size determination.

-The full text of the revisions can be found here.
-For help in determining your eligibility for the Section 8(a) Program, or for any other questions regarding the revised regulations, please contact Tim Connelly at [email protected] or 612-236-0160.
+For help in determining your eligibility for the Section 8(a) Program, or for any other questions regarding the revised regulations, contact the Government Contract attorneys at Eckland & Blando LLP.